How Long will my Simple IRA Last in Retirement

 Jason Stolz CLTC, CRPC

-Unlike defined benefit pensions, a SIMPLE IRA places the responsibility for income planning squarely on the account holder.
+Unlike defined benefit pensions, a SIMPLE IRA places the responsibility for income planning on the account holder.
 Once paychecks stop, the account must generate consistent cash flow while navigating market volatility, inflation, taxes, and increasing longevity.
 Understanding how these forces interact is critical to avoiding unpleasant surprises later in retirement.

 Why SIMPLE IRA Longevity Requires a Different Mindset